lhnminh/ATM-Object-Oriented-Design/README.md

 Known issue:
 - The button is purely visual (You can press anywhere and it still works fine)
 - The GUI can look better
-- Currently no way for the ATM to have more known users.
+- Currently no way for the ATM to have more known users